turingschool/curriculum/source/topics/models/modules.markdown

 end
 ```

 The `include` method adds any methods in the module as instance methods to the class.
-Nothing about the usage of `book.word_count` would change.
+Nothing about the usage of `article.word_count` would change.

 ### Class Methods